stg/Squawk/README.md

 Thanks to:
 * Fredrik Ericsson
-* Linus �kesson
+* Linus Åkesson
 * David Cuartielles

 Making music for Squawk
 -----------------------

 Music is made using a _tracker_ that can handle _ProTracker_ files.
-A _tracker_ is a type of music composing software.
+* A _tracker_ is a type of music composing software.
-_ProTracker_ is a tracker that was popular on the Amiga 500.
+* _ProTracker_ is a tracker that was popular on the Amiga 500.

 If you are unfamiliar with trackers, you will need to refer to the manual for the tracker you choose.